 John to the seven churches that are in Asia: Grace to you and peace, from Him who is and who was and who is to come; and from the seven Spirits who are before His throne . . .
 Revelation 1:4 (NASB)

 The seven churches were located in Asia Minor or the country that is now called Turkey.

 Some believe the churches represent different phrases of the spiritual condition of the church down through history.
 But there is no reason to believe that the churches are symbolic of different phases of church history since the churches were actual churches that existed in Asia.
 It is important to note that most of the books of the New Testament were originally letters sent to various churches: Ephesians was written to the Christians at Ephesus, Corinthians to Corinth, Romans to Rome and Colossians to Colassae.
 Similarly, Revelation 1-3 follows the same pattern and chapters 2 and 3 are short letters sent to various churches.
 The apostle John has simply named the churches to which the messages of the Holy Spirit were sent.

 The seven spirits refer to the Holy Spirit in the fullness of His ministry both to us and to Christ.
 The number seven is frequently used in scripture to speak of perfection.
 So here in Revelation we will see the Holy Spirit in all of His fullness and power.

-The next time we see the phrase we are reminded of another character of the Holy Spirit.
-In Revelation 5:6 we find Him between the twenty-four elders and the throne of God again, but this time He is resting on the Lamb of God – Jesus.
+The next time we see the “seven Spirits” we are reminded of another character of the Holy Spirit.
+In Revelation 5:6 we find Him between the twenty-four elders and the throne of God again, but this time the “seven Spirits” are the eyes of the Lamb of God – Jesus.

 And I saw between the throne (with the four living creatures) and the elders a Lamb standing, as if slain, having seven horns and seven eyes, which are the seven Spirits of God, sent out into all the earth.
-Rev. 4:6
+Revelation 4:6 (NASB)